getodk/docs/odk1-src/central-projects.rst

 Managing Project Managers
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Any Web User may be assigned as a Project Manager on a Project.
 Project Managers may perform any action upon and within that Project, including changing its name, adding more Project Managers, and uploading and managing Forms and Submissions.
-Any Web Users that are sitewide Administrators will already be able to perform these actions on any Project without being explicitly named a Manager.
+Any Web Users that are site-wide Administrators will already be able to perform these actions on any Project without being explicitly named a Manager.

 You will find a detailed breakdown of user roles :ref:`here <central-users-web-roles>`.

-To assign or unassign Managers for a Project, first go to the Project overview page, then click on the :guilabel:`Project Managers` tab under the Project name.
+To assign or remove Managers for a Project, first go to the Project overview page, then click on the :guilabel:`Project Managers` tab under the Project name.
 You should see the following page:

    .. image:: /img/central-projects/roles.png